ritvikindupuri/GlyphBreaker/TECHNICAL_DOCUMENTATION.md

 ## 1. Architecture Overview

 GlyphBreaker is a client-side single-page application (SPA) built with **React** and **TypeScript**.
-It communicates directly with various third-party LLM APIs from the user's browser.
+It communicates directly with various third-party LLM APIs from the user's browser, creating a secure environment where user data and API keys (for OpenAI/Ollama) never leave the client.

 -   **Framework**: React (v19)
 -   **Language**: TypeScript